Representing the Rights of Victims in Rear-end Accidents

 When drivers are tailgating, they run the risk of slamming into the back of the vehicle in front of them with tremendous force – a type of accident commonly known as a “rear-end” collision.
 These accidents have the potential to cause serious injuries, including the following:

-Whiplash – Whiplash is a non-medical term that is commonly used to refer to soft tissue injuries to the neck and shoulders that can occur when the head snaps back and forth on the neck – much like the action of a cracking whip.
+Whiplash is a non-medical term that is commonly used to refer to soft tissue injuries to the neck and shoulders.
+It can occur when the head snaps back and forth on the neck, much like the action of a cracking whip.
 Typically, the medical cause of whiplash includes sprains, strains, or tears to the ligaments and tendons in the neck.
-These types of injuries can cause significant pain, stiffness, headaches, dizziness, and fatigue, all of which have the potential to interfere with your daily life.
+These types of injuries can cause significant pain, stiffness, headaches, dizziness, and fatigue.
+This all has the potential to interfere with your daily life.
 While many instances of whiplash resolve in a matter of weeks, some victims can develop chronic problems that last for weeks or months.

-Broken Bones – In many rear-end crashes, the sudden jolt forward causes occupants of the front vehicle to slam against the back of their seat and then forward into the space in front of them, which may contain a steering wheel, dashboard, or the back of a seat.
-This can often result in broken bones in the face, hands, arms, or legs – all of which can require intensive medical treatment.
+In many rear-end crashes, the sudden jolt forward causes occupants of the front vehicle to slam against the back of their seat and then forward into the space in front of them.
+They may hit the steering wheel, dashboard, or the back of a seat.
+This can often result in broken bones in the face, hands, arms, or legs, all of which can require intensive medical treatment.

-All of these injuries can result in extensive losses and you should know when you have the right to hold an aggressive tailgating driver liable for your medical bills, lost wages, pain and suffering, and any additional losses.
+All of these injuries can result in extensive losses.
+Further, you have the right to hold an aggressive tailgating driver liable for your:

-An accident caused by a tailgating driver can leave you with serious injuries that can negatively affect your quality of life and ability to work or go to school.
-Fortunately, in many cases, people who are injured by drivers who were following too closely can recover compensation for their losses under Illinois law.
+An accident caused by a tailgating driver can leave you with serious injuries.
+The crash can negatively affect your quality of life and ability to work or go to school.
+Fortunately, people who are injured by drivers who were following too closely can recover compensation for their losses under Illinois law.